Skip to main content

 Wood Blending Strategies

 Professional pitmasters rarely use single wood species, instead creating custom blends for specific flavor profiles.
 Base woods like oak provide consistent heat and mild smoke, while accent woods add complexity.
-Common ratios include 70% base wood with 30% flavor wood.
+Common ratios use 70% base wood with 30% flavor wood.

-💡 Popular Wood Blend Recipes:
+Popular Wood Blend Ratios:

 • Competition Brisket: 70% oak + 30% hickory